jcraigk/phishin/README.md

 ![Phish.in Logo](https://i.imgur.com/Zmj586L.jpg)

-Phish.in is an open source archive of live Phish audience recordings.
+**Phish.in** is an open source archive of live Phish audience recordings.

-Ruby on Rails and PostgreSQL are used on the server side.
-There's a web frontend (https://phish.in) and a public REST-ish API (https://phish.in/api-docs).
-The web frontend uses soundmanager2 as the audio playback engine.
+**Ruby on Rails** and **PostgreSQL** are used on the backend.
+There's a web frontend (https://phish.in) for browsing and playing audio content as well as a public REST-ish API (https://phish.in/api-docs).

 All audio is provided in MP3 format; more formats and sources may be made available at a later time.
 Files are served directly from the web server and cached via CloudFlare CDN.